chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 ACL3ERR_PERM
 : Not owner.
 The operation was not allowed because the caller is either not a privileged user (root) or not the owner of the target of the operation.

-ACL3ERR_NOENT
-: No such file or directory.
-The file or directory name specified does not exist.

 ACL3ERR_IO
 : I/O error.
 A hard error (for example, a disk error) occurred while processing the requested operation.

-ACL3ERR_NXIO
-: I/O error.
-No such device or address.

 ACL3ERR_ACCES
 : Permission denied.
 The caller does not have the correct permission to perform the requested operation.
 Contrast this with NFS3ERR_PERM, which restricts itself to owner or privileged user permission failures.

-ACL3ERR_EXIST
-: File exists.
-The file specified already exists.

-ACL3ERR_XDEV
-: Attempt to do a cross-device hard link.

-ACL3ERR_NODEV
-: No such device.

-ACL3ERR_NOTDIR
-: Not a directory.
-The caller specified a non-directory in a directory operation.

-ACL3ERR_ISDIR
-: Is a directory.
-The caller specified a directory in a non-directory operation.

 ACL3ERR_INVAL
 : An invalid or unsupported argument was specified for procedure.

-ACL3ERR_FBIG
-: File too large.
-The operation would have caused a file to grow beyond the server's limit.

 ACL3ERR_NOSPC
 : No space left on device.
 The operation would have caused the server's file system to exceed its limit.